Massagetae Tribe And Its Queen Tomyris Whose Victory Over Cyrus The Great Became A Legend

 The Massagetae (or Massageteans) is a shared name used by ancient sources to describe the Central Asian nomadic and semi-nomadic tribes in the descriptions of the Scythians.
 Under the name of the Scythians, there are most likely included many related tribes.

-The most numerous of them were the Massagetae, whose Herodotus described in "The Histories".
+The most numerous of them were the Massagetae, whose Herodotus described in "The Histories."

 "The people of this is [union of Massagetae] are numerous and warlike, live in the east on the other side of the river Arax (apparently, the Syr Darya )...
 For clothing and lifestyle massagets - like the Scythians.
-They fought on horseback and on foot.
+They fought on horseback and foot.
 Know both methods of war, fighting with bows and spears, and usually armed with axes.

-All their items out of their gold and copper ... they do not sow, feeding pets and fish, which deliver them in abundance Arax River.
-Milk is what they chiefly drink …The only god they worship is the sun…"
+All their items out of their gold and copper... they do not sow, feeding pets and fish, which deliver them in abundance Arax River.
+Milk is what they chiefly drink …The only god they worship is the sun."

+Their original language is still little-known, but it is assumed they spoke one of the Iranian languages.
 As to the origin of the Massageteans, there has been much debate among scholars, and numerous hypotheses exist about their identity and ethnic background.

 However, all these theories are not widely accepted.